-Here’s a very real case study from my client who boosted his website (created on a fresh domain) using the power of aged domains.
+Here’s a very real case study from my client who boosted his website (created on a fresh domain) using the power of expired domains.

-All you need are a couple of months and the right aged domain to get these mind-blowing results.
+All you need are a couple of months and the right expired domain to get these mind-blowing results.

 If you are a registered SerpNames member, you might remember receiving a mail like this from me.

-In July 2021, I ran an aged domain giveaway.
+In July 2021, I ran an expired domain giveaway.
 Let me take you through what it was all about.

-I was looking for someone to test our 301 acquisition strategy on an aged domain.
+I was looking for someone to test our 301 acquisition strategy on an expired domain.

 What is 301 acquisition?